QRCS-CORP/SKDP/README.md

 Select the server as the startup and run.
 In the project pane, right-click the client project and choose debug->new instance to start the client.
 Enter the loopback IP address 127.0.0.1, and the path to the public key to connect.

 ## License
-This project's code is copyrighted, and the mechanism is patent pending.
+Written by John G. Underhill, under the QRCS-PL license, see the included license file for details.
 Not to be redistributed without the author's expressed written permission.
-All rights reserved by Digital Freedom Defense Inc. 2021.
+All rights reserved by QRCS Corp.
+2025.

 ## Disclaimer
 This project contains strong cryptography, before downloading the source files,